 (This interview is part of my 4 Questions Project, where I get the chance to chat with authors and tell stories of people, life, and adventure.
 Be sure to check out previous interviews here!)

-1. What is something about your life right now that you would have never imagined 5 years ago?
+1. What’s something about your life right now that you would never have imagined 5 years ago?

-2. What is one thing that you would go back and do differently if you could?
+2. What is one thing you would go back and do differently if you could?

 3. What is one of the happiest moments of your life?

-4. What is one thing you want the next generation to know?
+4. What’s one thing you want the next generation to know?